MicrosoftDocs/SupportArticles-docs/support/sql/tools/replay-markup-language-utility.md

 ms.topic: article
 ms.prod: sql
 ---
-# Description of Replay Markup Language Utilities for SQL Server
+# Replay Markup Language (RML) Utilities for SQL Server

 This article describes a group of tools that are used by support professionals to troubleshoot Microsoft SQL Server.